Karan071/Backend-concepts/Notes/Notes.md

     note : In MongoDB, especially when using Object Data Modeling (ODM) libraries like Mongoose, collection naming follows certain conventions to maintain consistency and predictability.
 Here's why a model named "Todo" typically maps to a collection named "todos"

+Notes :
+- DevDependencies
+    These are the packages that are only needed for development and testing, and are not required for your application to run in production.
+Examples of devDependencies include Babel and Webpack.

+- Dependencies
+    These are the packages that are required for your application to run in production.
+They are automatically installed when you run npm install in your project directory.